Griffin Matthews: Personal life

 Matthews is openly gay.
-He married composer and writer Matt Gould in 2017; they had met in 2002 through their Peace Corps service in Africa.
-The couple adopted two sons in August 2022.
+He married composer and writer Matt Gould in 2017.
+They were introduced in 2009 by mutual friends due to their shared experience working in various parts of Africa (Gould served as a Peace Corps volunteer in the Islamic Republic of Mauritania from 2001-2003, and Matthews began volunteering in Uganda in 2005).
+The couple adopted two sons in August, 2022.